 Keywords: wisdom teeth removal infection, migraine headache, facial pain, TMJ pain

-Infected and impacted wisdom (third molar) teeth cause difficulties with oral hygiene in the recesses of the mouth.
+Infected and impacted wisdom, also known as third molar teeth cause difficulties with oral hygiene in the recesses of the mouth.
 Awkward to floss and brush, with food debris collecting between the tooth and the jawbone and gum, tooth decay is almost inevitable.

 What to do with wisdom teeth remains controversial in the circles or oral surgeons.
 In some countries the practice of extracting them whether healthy, impacted, infected or not is prevalent.
 Other countries are less proactive waiting until they create a problem.
 Fiery debates continue.
 In the chair by your dentist?
 Under anaesthetic by an oral surgeon only?
 Money and defending of turf comes also into the equation.

 The problem is that the lingual nerve, which supplies taste to the tongue. and the inferior alveolar nerve lie very close to the lower wisdom tooth.
-Research reveals that up to about 2% of surgical cases can produce serious injury to one or other of the nerves.
+Research reveals that up to about 2 percent of surgical cases can produce serious injury to one or other of the nerves.

-Part of the problem is that the position of the lingual nerve is quite variable, and, in 10% of cases is above the "lingual plate" creating difficulties for oral surgeons.
+Part of the problem is that the position of the lingual nerve is quite variable, and, in 10 percent of cases is above the so called lingual plate creating difficulties for oral surgeons.